nichbar/r2generator/README.md

 Inside android library, we usually use`getResources().getIdentifier("res_name", "res_type", "package_name")`to access resources.

-This plugin provide an easier way to handle the "res_name" above by generatiting R2.java file during build time.
+This plugin provide an easier way to handle the "res_name" above by generating R2.java file during build time.

 Here's a sample of auto generated R2.java :